TheodorTomas/theodortomas/README.md

 # Hi, I’m **Tómas** 👋

-Lead Software Engineer with **~10 years** of full-stack experience.
+Lead Software Engineer with over **10 years** of full-stack experience.
 I love building fast, scalable web apps—and helping others do the same.

 ### What I’m working on
 - **[Startup Starter Kits](https://startupstarterkits.com)** — a toolkit to spin up SaaS projects faster